Running a business from home in Jersey

 How much you need to pay in Parish rates depends on the rateable value of land (which you either own or occupy).
 This is assessed by the rate assessors elected by your Parish.
 It also depends on whether your land is assessed as being used for a ‘domestic purpose’ (ie it is wholly or mainly used as a private dwelling) or for a ‘non-domestic purpose’ (ie for any other purpose).

 Parish rates are set by the Parish Assembly (which is made up of parishioners and ratepayers, not parish officials).
 The amount of rates that each parish needs to collect depends on the budget for the year (this is agreed by the Parish Assembly).
 This means that parish rates differ depending which parish your ‘land’ is in.

 Personal income tax in Jersey is based around a 20% rate of tax.
 There are tax exemption thresholds that keep you from paying tax if your income is below the exemption threshold in the year.
 If your income is over the exemption threshold you will pay tax, but the exemption threshold and any other deductions you are entitled to claim are used to calculate your tax using a marginal rate tax calculation.
-More information at Working for yourself tax guide.
+More information at personal tax for business owners.

 Deductions are available to sole traders that use their home for business purposes.
 The deductions allow expenses incurred when using a home for business purposes to be offset against taxable income.
 There are two options available:

 - Claim a notional £520 for the use of your home as office.
 This covers utilities etc. It’s still possible to claim any direct business costs at home in addition to this such as telephone, printing etc.

 - Add up your total home costs such as electric, water, oil, home insurance, cleaning, telephone (if not already claiming this).
 You can’t claim mortgage costs in this calculation.